RuddyCh/P7-Groupomania/back/README.md

 1. 'git clone' this repo
 2. 'npm install'
+3. Don't forget add the ".env" file in "back" folder
-3. This repo was tested with an online Planetscale MySQL database
+4. This repo was tested with an online Planetscale MySQL database

 ### How to use Prisma to interact with the DB